 The distribution or possession of property among members of a household.

-Nothing in this section limits any available authority of the Subrecipient evict or terminate assistance to a tenant for any violation not premised on an act of domestic violence, dating violence, sexual assault, or stalking that is in question against the tenant or an affiliated individual of the tenant.
-However, the Subrecipient must not subject the tenant, who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, or is affiliated with an individual who is or has been a victim of domestic violence, dating violence, sexual assault or stalking, to a more demanding standard than other tenants in determining whether to evict or terminate assistance.
+Nothing in this section limits any available authority of the Subrecipient evict or terminate assistance to a Tenant for any violation not premised on an act of domestic violence, dating violence, sexual assault, or stalking that is in question against the tenant or an affiliated individual of the Tenant.
+However, the Subrecipient must not subject the Tenant, who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, or is affiliated with an individual who is or has been a victim of domestic violence, dating violence, sexual assault or stalking, to a more demanding standard than other tenants in determining whether to evict or terminate assistance.

-Nothing in this section limits the authority of the Landlord to terminate assistance to or evict a tenant under a covered housing program if the Landlord can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to property of the Subrecipient would be present if that tenant or lawful occupant is not evicted or terminated from assistance.
+Nothing in this section limits the authority of the Landlord to terminate assistance to or evict a Tenant under a covered housing program if the Landlord can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to property of the Subrecipient would be present if that tenant or lawful occupant is not evicted or terminated from assistance.
 In this context, words, gestures, actions, or other indicators will be considered an “actual and imminent threat” if they meet the standards provided in the definition of “actual and imminent threat” in 24 CFR 5.2003.

 Any eviction or termination of assistance, as provided paragraph (3) of this section should be utilized by the Landlord only when there are no other actions that could be taken to reduce or eliminate the threat, including, but not limited to, transferring the victim to a different unit, barring the perpetrator from the property, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat.
 Restrictions predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents.